 The Aspiring Scientists Summer Internship Program gives an excellent foundation in laboratory research that any future scientist should encounter.

 Hard work often pays off with participants' names published in scientific journals and their work presented at scientific conferences.
-In addition to gaining invaluable laboratory experience pivotal for college applications and resumes, students have the opportunity to meet with scientists from varying disciplines in the scientific field during career day presentations.

-The 2013 Aspiring Scientists Summer Internship Program will begin on Thursday, June 20, 2013 and will conclude with a poster symposium on Monday, August 9, 2013.
+The 2017 Aspiring Scientists Summer Internship Program will begin on Friday, June 23, 2017 and will conclude with a poster symposium on Friday, August 11, 2017.